 As a foreign correspondent, Rohde covered the civil wars in Bosnia, Afghanistan, and Iraq, and experienced extremism first-hand.
 In Srebrenica, Bosnia, he discovered the mass graves of 8,000 Muslim men and boys who had been executed, was arrested at a mass grave by the Bosnian Serbs who carried out the killings, and threatened with execution himself.
 Rohde’s investigation of this massacre earned him the Pulitzer Prize for International Reporting.
 His book Endgame: The Betrayal and Fall of Srebrenica, Europe’s Worst Massacre Since World War II was hailed by The New York Times as “a remarkable account, based on courageous research and admirably unbiased analysis” and by The Guardian as “essential reading” and “journalism at its committed best.”

 Rohde began his career at ABC News, then became Eastern Europe Correspondent for The Christian Science Monitor.
 For nearly fifteen years, Rohde reported for The New York Times—moving from New York Criminal Courts Reporter to Foreign Correspondent to South Asia Bureau Co-Chief to Investigative Reporter.
-After his tenure at The Times, he served as a columnist for The Atlantic, and a columnist, Investigative Reporter, and National Security Investigations Editor at Reuters.
-In 2013, he released his third book, Beyond War: Reimagining America’s Role and Ambitions in a New Middle East, which The New York Times praised for exposing “the deep contradictions” in Washington’s efforts to counter terrorism.
+After his tenure there, he served as a columnist for The Atlantic, and a columnist, Investigative Reporter, and National Security Investigations Editor at Reuters.
+His third book, Beyond War: Reimagining America’s Role and Ambitions in a New Middle East, was praised by The New York Times for exposing “the deep contradictions” in Washington’s efforts to counter terrorism.

 Covering an American presidency should be relatively easy compared to covering wars in Afghanistan, Iraq, and Bosnia.
-But overseeing news coverage of Donald Trump’s presidency for NewYorker.com has been one of the most challenging and unsettling experiences of David Rohde’s twenty-year career in journalism.
+But overseeing news coverage in recent years has been one of the most challenging and unsettling experiences of David Rohde’s decades-long career in journalism.
 Rohde is alarmed by the parallels between American political culture and the dynamics that sparked the brutal civil wars he covered in the past.
-Commonly accepted facts are becoming increasingly elusive as alternate realities emerge between Trump supporters and opponents.
+Commonly accepted facts are becoming increasingly elusive as alternate realities emerge.
 The country’s political divides are volatile, cavernous, and growing.

-In this keynote, Rohde describes how now, more than ever, we need lucid, principled reporting—a free press that stands up to power (or, as The New Yorker argues, fights fake stories with real ones).
-At the same time, journalists cannot make mistakes or cut corners.
-He argues that the news organizations must hold themselves to a higher standard than the members of the current administration who repeatedly make false statements.
+In this keynote, Rohde describes how now, more than ever, we need lucid, principled reporting—a free press that stands up to power.
+Journalists cannot make mistakes or cut corners.
+He argues that the news organizations must hold themselves to a higher standard than politicians do.
 To Rohde, the danger for the United States is that the ruthless pursuit of no-holds-barred political advantage will divide, confuse, and stoke fear to such an extent that longstanding democratic norms will erode.
-Troubling signs are already emerging.
-A Washington Post poll found that fifty-two percent of Republicans would delay the 2020 elections if Trump said it was necessary to prevent millions of illegal immigrants from voting.
 Journalists must respond to our polarized political perspectives with facts, Rohde argues, and work to prevent what he witnessed overseas from emerging here at home.